Return of Investment

 But I digress.

-So, without knowing much about how to value a business, here you are in the year 1990, trying to make a call on whether to buy that gas station or not.
+So, without knowing much about how to value a business, here you are in the year 1990 trying to make a call on whether to buy that gas station or not.
 How would you make that call?

-Plus, what else could you have done with that million dollars?
-You could have used it to buy long-term Treasury bonds that were paying 10 percent interest at the time (1990).
-That is like doubling your money every seven years – with zero risk, with no effort and zero stress.
+Plus, what else could you have done with that million dollar?
+You could have bought Treasury bonds that were yielding 10 percent at the time (1990).
+That is like doubling your money every seven years with zero risk, with no effort and with zero stress.
+The gas station business, hence, better be making much more than that or else why bother.

-That business, hence, better be making more than that or else why bother.
 So, you’d demand your money back in a much shorter time than seven years.
-I’d say with all the hassles of running that gas station, it better return my original investment in like three years and double my money in five or I am buying Treasury bonds instead.
+I’d say with all the hassles of running that gas station, it better double my money in five years, or I am buying Treasury bonds instead.

-That same logic applies to a 100 billion dollar business that you might be considering owning a tiny piece of through the stock market.
-But you must still think like that owner about to buy a gas station.
-How long would it take for that business that you want to own a piece of to earn back 100 billion dollars in profits?
+So regardless of the market value of a business, you must still think like that owner about to buy a gas station.
+How long would it take for that business that you want to own a piece of to earn back $100 billion in profits?

 How many years would it take Microsoft to earn back your investment if you were to buy that stock (business) today?